Cover for your home if it’s damaged by a paying guest

 With Admiral, the number of paying guests covered to stay in your home at one time can’t be more than double the number of bedrooms.
 So, for example, you can accept four paying guests in a two-bedroom property or a couple of guests in a one-bed.

-The host insurance bolt-on can be added to any of our home insurance policies, with buildings, contents, accidental damage and home emergency cover offered depending on the level you need.
+The host insurance bolt-on can be added to any new home insurance cover, with buildings, contents, accidental damage and home emergency cover offered depending on the level you need.

 Do I need specific insurance to use Airbnb?

 Your standard home insurance might not offer all the cover you need.
-You can add our Host Insurance bolt-on to any of our Home Insurance policies.
+You can add Host Insurance to any of our Home Insurance policies when you're taking out cover.

 Some home-sharing sites offer cover when you list your home, but the level of protection varies from site to site so make sure you check the details carefully.